leafo/pgmoon/README.md

 The arguments are as follows:

 * `oid` The OID from `pg_type` that will be handled
 * `name` The local name of the type.
-This is a name that points to an existing deserializer or will be used to register a new one if the `deserializer` argument is
+This is a name that points to an existing deserializer or will be used to register a new one if the `deserializer` argument is provided
 * `deserializer` A function that takes the raw string value from Postgres and converts it into something more useful (optional).
 Any existing deserializer function with the same name will be overwritten

 ## Custom type serializer